 Be sure to follow the signs for the correct entrance depending on your ticket type because the Cathedral of Seville has several different lines for people with tickets and those still needing to buy them.

-The Seville Cathedral hours are mainly 11 am – 5 pm Tuesday-Saturday.
-These hours are extended slightly in the summer months and much more limited on Sundays because of morning Mass times.
-The Cathedral is open on Mondays but it closes earlier at 3:30 pm for much of the year.
+The Seville Cathedral hours are mainly 10:45 am – 5 pm Monday-Saturday.
+These hours are extended slightly in the summer months and limited to the afternoon hours on Sundays because of morning Mass times.

 3. Climb to the Top of Torre Giralda.

-This tower is now part of the Cathedral of Seville but stands as a piece of the past from the Mosque that was originally on this site.
-The 360° views from the top give a fantastic birds-eye view of the city and are worth the climb.
+La Giralda tower is now part of the Cathedral of Seville but stands as a piece of the past from the Mosque that was originally on this site.
+The 360° views from the top of the bell tower give a fantastic birds-eye view of the city and the Patio de los Naranjos (orange tree courtyard) below.
+It’s worth the climb!

 Don’t worry if you’re not a fan of stairs!
 The tower is a series of ramps up to the top.
-Along the way, there are tiny windows giving a sneak peek of the city views to keep you motivated on your climb.
+Along the way, tiny windows give a sneak peek of the city views to keep you motivated on your climb.
 Begin your way up the tower from inside the Cathedral.
 Tower access is included with your Cathedral entry ticket.

 ProTip: Combine the Alcazar, the Cathedral, and Torre Giralda into a single ticket and go with a local guide to avoid lines and learn about Seville’s incredible history.

-Plaza de Espana sits along the edge of Maria Luisa Park.
+Plaza de Espana sits along the edge of Maria Luisa Park (Parque de María Luisa).
 It has a semi-circle of buildings flanking the perimeter on one side and a moat with arched bridges running parallel alongside them.
 At the center, a grand fountain completes the striking plaza view.

 Even if you’re trying to see Seville in a day, Plaza de Espana is a must-see!